monkey-jsun/eroas/README.md

 ### User experience

 One-time preparation
 - (optional) Build EROAS ISO image from source.
+(See below).
-Or download prebuilt iso image.
+    - Or download [the prebuilt v0.8.0 iso image] (https://drive.google.com/file/d/16MnN00eq4RcCpbZa7cydGBBcpTLNSE8z/view?usp=sharing)
 - Flash ISO image to the USB public drive (see below)

 Running
+- Boot up PC/Mac from USB drive
-- Insert USB into any PC or Mac and boot from the USB drive.
+    - Insert USB into any PC or Mac
+    - Power up
+    - Quickly interrupt boot up sequency and drop into bootup manager
+        - Google around for your machine for detailed instructions
-- (Optional) Press finger to unlock secure drive
+    - Optionally press finger to unlock secure drive
+    - Select the proper USB drive to boot up
 - Once desktop starts, start a terminal and type "electrum".
-Follow its UI to create wallet and start transactions.
+    - Follow its UI to create wallet and start transactions.
-    - Go to "Tools"/"Network"/"Proxy" and select "Use Tor proxy at port 9050".
-You should connect to the Electrum network.
+    - Go to "Tools"/"Network"/"Proxy" and select "Use Tor proxy at port 9050"
 - Power down machine after every use.
+- Reboot machine to check all data are persistent.

 ### Flash usb disk